axler8r/GrokLangChain/documentation/architecture.md

 - `pydantic`: Used for data validation and serialization in the `agent` component.
 - `python-dotenv`: Used for managing environment variables in all components.
 - `tqdm`: Used for progress bars in the `loader` component.
-- `qdrant-client`: Used for interacting with the vector database in the `archivist` component.
+- `qdrant-client`: Used for interacting with the Qdrant vector database directly component.
 - `pymongo`: Used for interacting with MongoDB in the `historian` component.
 - `LangChain`: Used for embedding and chunking data from pdf files in the `loader`